• Menu

 As we returned to the tender jetty, we arrived at Black Cat Cruises, a recommendation from superfriend Pete in Dunedin, for today’s shore excursion experience — Swimming With The Hector Dolphins, the smallest and most rare in the world.
 We were really excited to do this tour with Black Cat, as all of the dolphins are completely 100% wild — no guarantees of sightings or the ability to swim, but the team is fully committed to an amazing interaction with nature, if all of the conditions are right.

-On The Taieri Gorge Railway - Dunedin, New Zealand
+The Amazing Interior of the Railway Station - Dunedin, New Zealand

-On The Taieri Gorge Railway – Dunedin, New Zealand
+The Amazing Interior of the Railway Station – Dunedin, New Zealand

 We met up with our captain, Hamish, and our guide for the day, Laura, and as a team, they got our group of nine fitted into wetsuits (the water temperature was about 58 degrees, so you want a proper and well fitting suit and gear to stay warm), gloves, neoprene boots, hoods, snorkels, and masks.
 Once we were ready to head out, we boarded our vessel and begin the trip out of Akaroa Harbour and into the South Pacific Ocean.